 The Kirribilli Loop

-They rode under the north side of the bridge and continued on their tour.
+Then, they rode under the north side of the bridge and continued on their tour.
 The underside of the northern end of the SHB – Sydney Harbour Bridge – is very interesting.
 The Kirribilli Loop was finished by riding past Luna Park and the North Sydney Olympic Pool.
-Then, it was back over the Sydney Harbour Bridge.
-Already, the family Sydney trike tour has proven a fun experience – unique, interesting and informative.
+Then it was back over the Sydney Harbour Bridge.

-However, the 2 hours was up so quickly.
-Our trike rider rode through the city and dropped them off back at their hotel.
-What a wonderful way to start an memorable international holiday!!
-In conclusion, the family Sydney trike tour was fun and memorable.
-A great way to start a holiday.
+However, the 2 hours was up so our trike rider dropped them back at their hotel.
+In conclusion, the Sydney school holiday ride on a trike, was a fun and memorable experience.

 Check out our Tours and Prices page for ideas.